Kozlov211/cpp-simple-vector/README.md

 ## Description
-The program implements the vector functionality from the STL (https://en.cppreference.com/w/cpp/container/vector).
+This project is a static library that implements the functionality from the STL (https://en.cppreference.com/w/cpp/container/vector).

-Used move-semantics and "smart" pointer.

-## Usage example
-The use case is presented in examples.h

-## Revision
-- Element access (front, back, data)
+It is possible to use the library in two versions: Debug or Release.

+Do not use with types that do not have a default constructor!

 ## Requirements
 - C++17 (STL)
 - G++ 11.0
+- cmake_minimum_required(VERSION 3.11)